chris-46/Ruby-The-Odin-Project/README.md

     - Instance Methods ✅
     - Accessor Methods ✅
     - Exercises: MyCar ✅
-  - Classes and Objects II
+  - Classes and Objects II ✅
-    - Class Methods
+    - Class Methods ✅
-    - Class Variables
+    - Class Variables ✅
-    - Constants
+    - Constants  ✅
-    - The to_s Methods
+    - The to_s Methods ✅
-    - More about self
+    - More about self ✅
-    - Summary
+    - Summary  ✅
+    - Exercises: More on MyCar ✅

   - Inheritance
     - Class Inheritance
     - super